-This guide will show you how to get champagne hiking gear on a tap-water budget, and explain why buying used benefits the planet.
+This guide will show you how to get champagne hiking gear on a tap-water budget, and explain how buying used hiking gear benefits the planet.

-The shopping portal is easy to use with sortable categories including a “Just Added” section for those looking to get first pick of the used-litter.
+The shopping portal is easy to use with sortable categories including a “Just Added” section.
 Since most products are only in one size, it’s a little like playing the lottery.
-Patagonia suggests checking back frequently to find a particular item.
+Check back frequently to find a particular item.

 Yes, they are pretty darn expensive, I assume from the labor of finding and patching together scraps of material.
 However, Patagonia’s ReCrafted program gives old clothes and entirely new life and contributes to a circular clothing economy.

 Digging our Earth-friendly living hacks?
 Sign up for our free weekly newsletter for deals, discount codes, Hopeful Headlines and more!

 Compared to Patagonia, REI’s ‘good & used’ marketplace has less moving parts but a larger selection.

 While Patagonia’s Worn Wear features mostly clothing and a few packs, REI’s ‘good & used’ has all sorts of hiking gear.
 You’ll find clothing, electronics, pet gear, camping equipment, tools and gadgets.
 That’s because REI lists items that were returned to its co-ops in good condition; not just items that others have traded in.